waqarbux1/waqarbux1/README.md

 5)Temperature tracking device during Covid

-Designed and 3D Printed an enclosure for a device which was made for temprature tracking and attendence logging.
+Designed and 3D Printed an enclosure for a device which was made for temperature tracking and attendence logging.

 Video link: (https://drive.google.com/file/d/1qlnvl7InGqx1tsARMvdY7HcBYsqoeSwv/view?usp=sharing)